cduston44/ValentiniAllettamentideCamera/README.md

 # ValentiniAllettamentideCamera
-Transcription of 12 Allettamenti de Camera by Giuseppe Valentini for Double Bass
+A Transcription of 12 Allettamenti de Camera by Giuseppe Valentini for Double Bass

+"12 Allettamenti de Camera" was published in 1714 by Giuseppe Valetini (as best I can tell, see https://imslp.org/wiki/12_Allettamenti_da_Camera%2C_Op.8_(Valentini%2C_Giuseppe)).
+This was written for treble solo instrument and basso continuo, as was fairly traditional at the time.
+This project is a transcription of these pieces for Double Bass and piano / harpsichord, utilizing primarily the republished Roger and Le Cene edition (around 1728?), with some reference to the original.
+The intention is not to present a brilliant arrangement of the harmony, but something that is playable, with a strong invitation for more knowledgeable musicians to improve upon it.
+These are nice little pieces that are not played too often, and this might be the first attempt at getting them into the double bass repertoire.